datopian/ckan-ng-harvest/docker.md

 At [CKAN Cloud Docker](https://github.com/avdata99/ckan-cloud-docker/blob/7aac946ee7a732379a9c6b7a933ebf5f90b358c7/.docker-compose-harvester_ng.yaml#L41) we use `CKAN_API_KEY=READ_FROM_DB` to read credentials directly from database.
 Here we need to difine this.

+You can also create a docker-compose-override.yml file in order to override env vars and define you API_KEY outside this repo.

 ## Run Airflow + Harvester

 To start Airflow and load automatically all the harvester jobs just do: